 8.00 pm - Traditional Macedonian Welcome Dinner.

-Transfers from one of the nearest airports: Skopje (R. of North Macedonia) and Thessaloniki (Greece) may be arranged for an additional fee upon request.
+Transfers from one of the nearest airports: Skopje (R. of North Macedonia) or Thessaloniki (Greece) may be arranged for an additional fee upon request.

 Morning: Presentation of the Balkan Heritage Field School, NI Stobi and collaborating universities & institutions, the project and the participants.
 Ice-breakers and orientation.
 Sightseeing of the archaeological site of Stobi.